January 12, 2022

 Moving Supplies and Tools

 It’s important to include what equipment is included in your truck.
 Some examples include dollies, furniture pads, moving blankets, shrink wrap, tape, etc. If you bring along items such as wardrobe boxes or additional packing materials, state whether they are included in the overall price or whether the customer must pay extra to use them.
+All appliances, like refrigerators, washers, ac units, etc., must be disconnected or unmounted before the mover’s arrival.

 Extra Fees